 - Great for travel, quarantine, no gym access

 - Syncs to Apple Health and a bunch of other popular apps, including Google Fit, Strava, Fitbit, and MyFitnessPal

 - No option for equipment-heavy workouts if you ever wanted that

 Alright, this app is cool.
-If you’re into detailed tracking and would also like to have a touch of augmented reality with your workouts, this app is for you.
+If you’re into detailed tracking and want a touch of augmented reality with your workouts, this app is for you.

-This is a feature-rich app that allows you to track any type of workout – we’re talking supersets, trig-sets, drop sets, pyramid sets, circuits, cardio, HIIT, and more!
+This feature-rich app allows you to track any workout – we’re talking supersets, trig-sets, drop sets, pyramid sets, circuits, cardio, HIIT, and more!